-As a result, the form to be completed when considering the needs of children and young people with SEND is the revised Early Help Assessment Form.
+As a result the form to be completed when considering the needs of children and young people with SEND is the revised Early Help Assessment Form.

-The principle is that when any additional need is identified with a young person whether social emotional, developmental or educational, an Early Help Assessment form is completed.
+The principle is that when any additional need is identified with a young person whether social emotional, developmental or educational an Early Help Assessment form is completed.
 This incorporates aspects of the old SEND Early Help Assessment form.
 It is structured around categories used in the new SEND Code of Practice (DfE, 2014) and its structure will be echoed in the format of reports written by SEND staff, such as Specialist Advisory Teachers and Educational Psychologists (EPs).
 The emphasis is on assessing all aspects of a pupil or young person's circumstances, developing a plan to meet those needs, and reviewing progress systematically.
 This form will be essential for SENCOs moving through the 'Graduated Response' referred to in the Code of Practice.

-If a request is to be made for an additional service for a young person following completion of the Early Help Assessment register the Assessment with the Early Help http://derbyshirescbs.proceduresonline.com/p_prov_early_help.html
+If a request is to be made for an additional service for a young person following completion of the Early Help Assessment

-If, following review, the assessment concludes that the young person requires an additional service from the SEND team e.g. a Specialist Advisory Teacher or EP, decide on one service to request, acquire and record explicit parental consent, send the assessment form to the local SEND office and
+If, following review, the assessment concludes that the young person requires an additional service from the SEND team e.g. a Specialist Advisory Teacher or EP, decide on one service to request, acquire and record explicit parental consent, send the assessment form to the local SEND office and register the Assessment with the Early Help